 “Everyone should maintain healthy teeth and gums to avoid periodontal disease, but people with diabetes should pay extra attention,” according to Dr. Low.
-“Periodontal disease triggers the body’s inflammatory response which can affect insulin sensitivity and ultimately lead to unhealthy blood sugar levels.
-Establishing routine periodontal care is one way to help keep diabetes under control.”
+“Periodontal disease triggers the body’s inflammatory response which can affect insulin sensitivity and lead to unhealthy blood sugar levels.
+Establishing routine periodontal care is one way to keep diabetes under control.”

 - See: AAP supports the International Diabetes Federation Guideline on Oral Health for People with Diabetes